Charles-Hubert Perrault

-Charles-Hubert Perrault was a Canadian businessman, born September 22, 1922 in Montreal and died on August 31, 2019 in Sherbrooke, Quebec.
+Charles-Hubert Perrault (September 22, 1922 – August 31, 2019) was a Canadian businessman.

 Biography

 Born in Montreal, Charles-Hubert Perrault was the son of Jean-Julien Perrault, architect, and Laurette Beaubien.
-Perrault descended from a long line of architects, including his great-grandfather, Henri-Maurice Perrault (1828-1903), his great-uncle Maurice Perrault, and his grandfather, Joseph Perrault (1866-1923).
-His mother, Laurette Beaubien, was the daughter of Joseph Beaubien, long time mayor of Outremont, and the granddaughter of Louis Beaubien, minister of colonization and one of the founders from the city of Outremont.
+Perrault descended from a long line of architects, including his great-grandfather, Henri-Maurice Perrault (1828–1903), his great-uncle Maurice Perrault, and his grandfather, Joseph Perrault (1866–1923).
+His mother, Laurette Beaubien, was the daughter of Joseph Beaubien, longtime mayor of Outremont, and the granddaughter of Louis Beaubien, minister of colonization and one of the founders from the city of Outremont.

 Early years

 After studying metallurgy at McGill University, he served in the Royal Canadian Electrical and Mechanical Engineering Corps in Europe then as an engineer at several companies, among others Alcan and at QIT Fer et Titane.

 Casavant Frères

 Since its founding in 1879, Casavant Frères of St-Hyacinthe only manufactured electro-mechanical organs according to an artistic conception dating from the 19th century.
 From the 1950s on, there was a revival of interest, initiated in Europe, for mechanical organs designed in the 18th century, and for which was written the music of the great Baroque composers, such as Johann Sebastian Bach and Dietrich Buxtehude.
 This artistic reform was adopted by young organists from Quebec (e.g., Gaston Arel, Raymond Daveluy, and Bernard Lagacé) who convinced administrators of three important churches of Montreal to entrust to the German Rudolf von Beckerath the making of their instruments.

 Perrault, who had joined Casavant in 1956 as production manager, convinced the board that despite the commercial successes of the 1950s, the artistic direction of the company needed to be changed urgently.
 Under his management and that of its new artistic director, Lawrence Phelps, Casavant adapted to the reform and, by 1969, 20% of its new instruments were mechanical and the company remains the most important organ builder in North America.
 Perrault was appointed president in 1961 and chairman of the board in 1966, a position he held until the sale of Casavant in 1976.